 Teachable also lets you display the VAT on your sales pages and carts.
 That way, you become a VAT-compliant brand.
 Furthermore, if you use the Teachable Gateway, they’ll automatically payout the VATs to the respective authorities on your behalf.

 With that said, Teachable outclasses Kajabi in this regard by taking advantage of a helpful feature that’s mostly overlooked.

 Sales Pipeline Builder (Funnels and Landing Pages)

-The sales Pipeline builder is one of the most powerful features Kajabi has to offer.
-This tool lets you quickly build a complete sales funnel without the need for funnel builders like ClicksFunnels or similar software.
+The Kajabi Pipeline builder is one of the most powerful features Kajabi has to offer.
+This tool lets you quickly build marketing funnels, such as a traditional sales funnel, without the need for funnel builders like ClicksFunnels or similar software.

-For example, if you’d like to create a lead magnet, you can select the Freebie template, which will enable Kajabi to automatically generate a landing page and a thank you page for your funnel.
+For example, if you’d like to create a lead magnet, you can select the Freebie template, which will enable Kajabi to automatically create landing pages (an opt-in page and a thank you page) for your funnel.